 “The pursuit and defence of legal proceedings are juristic acts which can only be done by persons having the necessary mental capacity; and the court is concerned not only to protect its own process but to provide protection to both parties to litigation which comes before it.
 A defendant is entitled to expect that he will not be required to defend proceedings brought against him by a person of unsound mind acting without a next friend (mentally sound representative).”

-- a person can be appointed to the role if they are an adult and have no interest in the proceeding adverse to the interest of the person needing the guardian.
+- a person can be appointed to the role if they are an adult, have no interest in the proceeding adverse to the interest of the person needing the guardian, and can fairly and competently conduct the proceeding for the person needing the guardian.

 - the litigation guardian can be appointed by application or by the court.
 A court can also remove or substitute them.